Summary

 How to prepare

-To prepare, employers should:
+To prepare, employers might want to:

 - Try to understand their labour supply chain to understand their reliance on umbrella companies and other labour supply arrangements that may be caught by the new rules, undertaking any necessary strengthened due diligence processes to identify areas of risk